-Seeing black dog poop in your backyard suddenly sure can be pretty alarming, especially when it isn't the norm for your dog.
+So, seeing black dog poop in your backyard suddenly can be pretty alarming, especially when it isn't the norm for your dog.

-Keeping an eye on your dog's stool is a good way to monitor his health.
+And keeping an eye on your dog's stool is a good way to monitor its health.

 RELATED: 15 Reasons for Blood in Dog’s Stool